Home Loan Discount Points

 What is a Discount Point?

 A mortgage discount point occurs when you opt to get a lower interest rate on your loan.
-It, in turn, allows you to save money on your home purchase over time.
+This, in turn, gives you the opportunity to save money on your home purchase over time.
 But you would also have to spend extra on the home at the start.
 You have to decide to save money now or later.
 Here’s an example of how this would work as you get your mortgage loan prepared:

 - First, you would opt to have a point, or two added to your home purchase.
 Each point is worth 1 percent of your mortgage loan total.